 2. Palazzo Vecchio

 Palazzo Vecchio is the heart of the civil power of Florence.
 It still houses several municipal offices, including that of the Mayor, while the remaining rooms are used as a museum.
-Among the exhibited works we remember the paintings of the Salone dei Cinquecento, the maps of the Sala Delle Carte Geografiche (Medici Hall of Maps), passing through the Chapel of the Duchess Eleonora of Toledo and the Sala Delle Udienze.
+Among the exhibited works, we remember the paintings of the Salone dei Cinquecento, the maps of the Sala Delle Carte Geografiche (Medici Hall of Maps), passing through the Chapel of the Duchess Eleonora of Toledo and the Sala Delle Udienze.
 Even just from the outside, however, Palazzo Vecchio is worth a visit.
-We find ourselves in front of one of the most admirable examples of civil architecture of the fourteenth century, topped by the majestic Arnolfo Tower which can be visited together with the museum.
+We find ourselves in front of one of the most admirable examples of fourteenth-century civil architecture, topped by the majestic Arnolfo Tower, which can be visited with the museum.

 3. Ponte Vecchio